 How an Air Conditioner Works

 An air conditioner relies on both refrigerant and machinery.
-Although you may think an air conditioner chills the air, it works by removing heat from the air.
+Although you may think an Air Conditioning unit chills the air, it works by removing heat from the air.

 When you set your thermostat to the temperature you want, it will activate the condenser fan.